 In light of these usages, BDAG, considered the authoritative lexicon of the Greek NT, defines mesitēs thus: “one who mediates between two parties to remove a disagreement or reach a common goal, mediator, arbitrator.”

 Overview of Intercession

-Now let’s look at intercession more broadly than just Hebrew and Greek word roots.
+Now let’s look at intercession more broadly than just Hebrew and Greek words.
 It is about people, Ultimately Jesus stands in between God and humanity and prays or petitions God for them.

 While Moses was on Mt.
 Sinai receiving the commands of God, the people rebelled and forged a golden calf.
 God was about to wipe them out, but Moses interceded for them.
 God’s reputation was at stake.
 Would he want to appear like a failure before the Egyptians, whom the Israelites had just left?
 No, of course not (Exod.
 32:11-14).

 In Num.
 14:13-19, the people rebelled and asked God for a leader to take them back to Egypt.
 Moses pleaded with them not to rebel, because the way forward led to the promised land, where there was milk and honey.
 God threatened to wipe them out and build a new nation with the descendants of Moses.
 But Moses interceded for them, and God relented.